A hip replacement is a common type of surgery where a damaged hip joint is replaced with an artificial one (known as an implant).

 - differences in leg length

-However, the risk of serious complications is low – estimated to be less than 1 in a 100.
+However, the risk of serious complications is low.

 There's also the risk that an artificial hip joint can wear out earlier than expected or go wrong in some way.
 Some people may require revision surgery to repair or replace the joint.

-There have been cases of some metal-on-metal (MoM) hip replacements wearing sooner than would be expected, causing deterioration in the bone and tissue around the hip.
-There are also concerns that they could leak traces of metal into the bloodstream.
+There have been cases of some metal-on-metal (MoM) hip replacements wearing out sooner than expected, causing deterioration in the bone and tissue around the hip.
+There are also concerns that they could leak traces of metal into the blood.

-The Medicines and Healthcare products Regulatory Agency (MHRA) has issued new guidelines that certain types of MoM devices should be checked every year while the implant is in place.
-This is so any potential complications can be picked up early.
+The Medicines and Healthcare products Regulatory Agency (MHRA) has issued updated guidelines that certain types of MoM devices should be checked every year while the implant is in place.
+This is so any potential complications can be found early.

-If you're concerned about your hip replacement, contact your GP or orthopaedic surgeon.
+MoM hip replacements are rarely used now.
+But if you're concerned about your hip replacement, contact your orthopaedic surgeon.
 They can give you a record of the type of hip replacement you have and tell you if any follow-up is required.

 The National Joint Registry

-The National Joint Registry (NJR) collects details of hip replacements carried out in England and Wales.
+The National Joint Registry (NJR) collects details of hip replacements done in England, Wales, Northern Ireland and the Isle of Man.
 Although it's voluntary, it's worth registering.
 This enables the NJR to monitor hip replacements, so you can be identified if any problems emerge in the future.

 The registry also gives you the chance to participate in a patient feedback survey.

-It's confidential and you have a right under the Freedom of Information Act to see what details are kept about you.
+It's confidential and you have a right under the Data Protection Act to see what details are kept about you.